SaraAlert/SaraAlert/README.md

 * `.env-prod-assessment`
 * `.env-prod-enrollment`

 The content for these files can be based off of the `.env-prod-assessment-example` and `.env-prod-enrollment-example` files.
+It is important to note that `SARA_ALERT_REPORT_MODE` should be set to `false` for the enrollment file and `true` for the assessment file. `SHOW_DEMO_WARNING=true` should be set to warn users against uploading sensitive data to a test or demonstration instance of Sara Alert.

 The `SECRET_KEY_BASE` and `MYSQL_PASSWORD` variables should be changed at the very least.
 These variables should also not be the same between both assessment and enrollment instances of the files.

-It is important to note that `SARA_ALERT_REPORT_MODE` should be set to `false` for the enrollment file and `true` for the assessment file.
+Sara Alert relies upon several external services that are configured with environment variables:

 **Twilio/Authy Environment Variables**
 The following environment variables need to be set on the enrollment instances, which are the instances that will be dispatching the SMS/Voice assessments via Twilio and performing Two-Factor Authentication using Authy.
 These environment variables can be set in a `config/local_env.yml` file, or via a method provided by the deployment environment.